Steven Soderbergh's unrealized projects: The Man from U.N.C.L.E.

 On November 16, 2010, Soderbergh was set to direct the film adaptation of The Man From U.N.C.L.E. with Scott Z. Burns writing the screenplay and John Davis and David Dobkin producing.
 In 2011, George Clooney was set to star, but left the due to a back injury.
 On October 20, 2011, Bradley Cooper was set to replace Clooney, but in November that year, Soderbergh dropped out as director and Guy Ritchie was hired to replace him.

 Planet Kill

 In February 2018, Soderbergh was set to produce and possibly direct Scott Z. Burns and James Greer's original action thriller Planet Kill, with Studio 8 set to produce.

 Emin Pasha TV miniseries

 In April 2018, Soderbergh was in the process of developing a six-part miniseries written by Lem Dobbs about the life of 19th-century adventurer Emin Pasha.

 Florida Man TV series

 In 2019, Soderbergh was set to produce Florida Man, an Elmore Leonard-style TV series with BenDavid Grabinski attached as the showrunner after replacing Michael Waldron.
-On June 4, 2021, the project evolved into a buddy cop movie, then retitled Gator and the Egg, with Gabinski writing the screenplay, Stacey Sher, Michael Shamberg, John Henson and Soderbergh producing, and Tricia Brock set to direct through Amazon Studios.
+On June 4, 2021, the project evolved into a buddy cop movie, then retitled Gator and the Egg, with Grabinski writing the screenplay, Stacey Sher, Michael Shamberg, John Henson and Soderbergh producing, and Tricia Brock set to direct through Amazon Studios.